grz0zrg/fas/README.md

 FAS look and load any Faust DSP code (*.dsp) at startup in the `faust/generators` and `faust/effects` directories.
 FAS can also reload Faust code dynamically when the appropriate ACTION packet is received.

+Faust libraries directory is set to `./faustlibraries` by default. (can be specified with command line argument)

 All Faust DSP generators will be registered into the special instrument type Faust, instrument settings parameter 0 can then be used to switch between generators, generators with two inputs also work in this case the blue integer part will be used to select the source channel / instrument and its fractional part to switch between channel (> 0) / instrument mode.

 All Faust DSP effects will be registered into the special effect type Faust, the first effect parameter can then be used to switch between effects.